-A definitive guide to the Mother Vine’s purpose, effects, ceremony, dangers, benefits, side effects, cost, and overall experience for Westerners
+A definitive guide to answer the question... "what is ayahuasca and why participate in an ayahuasca ceremony?". (the Mother Vine’s purpose, effects, ceremony, dangers, benefits, side effects, cost, and overall experience for Westerners

 One of the great mysteries of Ayahuasca (in Shipibo, Iowaska, in Quechua, Ayawaska, in Colombia, Yagé and known by dozens of other names) is that unlike other natural entheogens such as peyote (mescaline), magic mushrooms (psilocybin), salvia, or cannabis, which are self-contained in a single plant, Ayahuasca is a recipe combining two distinct plants, each one inert on their own.